-The University of Texas University Panhellenic Council does not sponsor or organize a formal spring recruitment.
-Some chapters continue to recruit and pledge women throughout the school year.
-Events are organized and scheduled at each chapter's convenience.
-If you want the opportunity to interact with all fourteen of our sororities before making your sorority choice, then you should participate in fall formal recruitment.
+Some chapters continue to recruit and pledge women throughout the school year through a process called Continuous Open Bidding (COB).
+Chapters only participate in in COB if they have spaces to fill and schedule and organize their own events independently.
+If you want the opportunity to interact with all of our sororities before making your sorority choice, then you should participate in fall primary recruitment.

 What is hazing?
 Do sororities and fraternities haze?

 Hazing is defined as any intentional, knowing, or reckless act, occurring on or off the campus, by one person alone or acting with others, directed against a student, that endangers the mental, or physical health or safety of a student that endangers the mental , or physical health or safety of a student for the purpose of joining, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are primarily students.